 The River Avon flows through Bath and under the Pulteney Bridge, built in 1774.
 The bridge houses shops which span the bridge on both sides.
 It’s one of only four bridges in the world to have shops built across it in this manner.
 The weir’s V shape prevents flooding.
 This was an issue which even plagued the Romans back in the day.

 And if you have time and feel peckish, you can stop for lunch or supper at Sally Lunn’s Historic Eating House, one of the oldest houses in the city:

 The official date of the current house is 1482.
 However, archaeological excavations uncovered Roman mosaics and pottery showing at least 1800 years of occupation!
-The house is also famous for it’s “Sally Lunn bun”.
-It’s been copied around the world but never properly duplicated, so this is the place to try the real thing.
+You can also visit the museum in the cellars.
+It not only showcases the Roman and Medieval foundations, but contains the original kitchen as well.